How to make it as a scriptwriter

 There is tremendous opportunity in the film industry, and our greatest assets are our many untold narratives It’s a massive untapped resource.
 We are bursting with stories.
 But few people have had the opportunities, or been given the skills to tell them.
 But we have to be realistic.
 I think it’s an industry battling financial constraints.
 There is not enough independent funding or state support for film development.
 That goes for the arts generally.
 But there is a real drive among committed filmmakers to try and grow the industry.
 There are individuals who display tremendous fortitude and determination, sometimes for years, who have such love for film that they never give up.
 As a result of their efforts, we are seeing more and more interesting work being made.

-Michele Rowe, designer and facilitator of How to Write a Screenplay, is a South African scriptwriter who has worked primarily as a head writer and story originator for television and film.
+Michele Rowe, co-designer and facilitator of The Screenwriting Crash Course, is a South African scriptwriter who has worked primarily as a head writer and story originator for television and film.
 Projects she has originated, written or directed have been nominated for or won various awards, including an Oscar documentary and International Emmy nomination.
 What Hidden Lies, her first crime novel, and winner of the 2011 Crime Write

 rs’ Association Debut Dagger Award was launched in South Africa in June 2013 (published by Penguin Books).
-Hour of Darkness was published by Penguin Random House in 2015.
+Hour of Darkness was published by Penguin Random House in 2015 and Before Their Time, the last book in the crime trilogy, will be published soon.